-- About 70% of our Earth’s surface is Ocean, yet despite the declaration in 2016 of the world’s largest marine reserves in the Antarctic and the Pacific, according to MPA Atlas.org, only roughly 3% of it is currently protected, with 1% strongly protected from human development as marine A further 3% of the world’s Ocean have been proposed as marine protected areas, including 2% of the high seas.
+- About 70% of our Earth’s surface is Ocean, yet despite the declaration in 2016 of the world’s largest marine reserves in the Antarctic and the Pacific, according to MPA Atlas.org, (as of January 2018) only about 3.66% of it is currently protected, with just over 2% of that strongly protected from human development as marine A further 1.7% of the world’s Ocean has been designated as marine protected areas, but not yet implemented, and 1.9% have been proposed and committed to.
+Countries, through the United Nations have committed to protecting at least 10% of the Ocean by 2020.
 There is still a lot of work to do.

 - Marine reserves are highly protected marine protected areas (MPAs) where no destructive or extractive activities such as fishing or mining, can take place.

 - Marine reserves can help reduce and buffer against the impacts of climate change on the Ocean, and they can help to rebuild species abundance and diversity, restoring and restocking marine life.
 They are the best tool we have to help the Ocean regenerate.
 For a short summary of marine reserves explained simply check out this great short animation by National Geographic.

 - The high seas are the least protected part of the Ocean.
 Once thought to be barren and devoid of life, it is now known that the high seas are one of the largest reservoirs of biodiversity on Earth.
 Protecting these areas- the international waters that make up two thirds of the world’s Ocean- must be an important aspect of the marine reserves effort.

 - In September 2016, the IUCN World Conservation Congress in Hawaii, with the support of 89% of governments and 94% of NGOs, agreed to Motion 53, that urges world leaders to protect 30% of the planet’s oceans by 2030.